DanaShayakhmetova/EE559_Group28/README.md

 Weights for the Multi-Head Model (bert model weights, GPT-2 Rasch scale model and Multi-Head Model trained weights) [Swiss transfer link](https://www.swisstransfer.com/d/64d5427c-63ee-4bdd-ba31-fe343f1d409b)

+To work properly the weights must be added to at the root of the project

 ### Project Structure